Noah van Lienden

 Previously co-founded Omen and was Founder in Residence at Antler.
 Graduated cum laude from UvA and RSM.
 Had my first business acquired at 18.

-The other thing I keep coming back to is why every AI demo ends up as a chat box.
-Chat is great for input, the way people naturally express intent.
-It’s bad for output.
-Nobody wants their dashboards in conversation.
-Lists, charts, layouts.
-That’s how I read.
-The future isn’t a chat replacement layer.
-It’s interfaces that show up looking right for what I’m doing in the moment, with the model doing real work underneath.
+So why does every AI product collapse into a chat window?
+Chat is great for input.
+It’s how people naturally say what they want.
+It’s worse for output.
+Nobody wants their dashboard as a conversation.
+Dense information wants lists, charts, layout.
+The future isn’t a chat layer over everything.
+It’s interfaces that follow what I’m doing in the moment, with the model doing the real work underneath, that are a genuine delight to use.

 Work